MSW Resources

 Concentration Objectives

 The Clinical and Macro Practice Concentrations have the same objectives.
 They are realized, however, in relation to the requirements of each concentration.
-The two concentrations address the following concentration objectives in their respective courses and field work:
+The two concentrations address the following concentration objectives in their respective courses and practicum work:

 Students will master advanced knowledge that supports their development as a clinical or macro social work practitioner in: